woutersf/workshop-mountain-camp-ch-24/WORKSHOP.md

 https://gitpod.io/new#https://github.com/woutersf/workshop-mountain-camp-ch-24

 # Composer install
-Try sudo composer install, only for this demo.
+Try 'sudo composer install', only for this demo.

 # docker-compose start
+'docker-compose start'
 or click the Whale and right click compose-start

 # Settings file fiddling